Transgender Suicide Rate [Facts & Statistics]

 • 56% of transgender youth/teens (13-24 years) have attempted suicide.

-• 97% of trans that have experienced more than three situations of discrimination think about suicide.
+• 97% of trans people who have experienced more than three situations of discrimination think about suicide.
 Around 50% of them try to commit suicide.

 • Native Americans are the race with the most attempts to commit suicide (57.3%).
 After Native Americans come biracial with 50.4%, and then Latinx with 44.5%.

-• 51.8% of trans that has less than a high school education attempts suicide – the lower their education the higher probability of attempting suicide.
+• 51.8% of trans people who have less than a high school education attempt suicide – the lower their education the higher the probability of attempting suicide.

 • The higher income the lower probability of committing suicide as trans.
 47.3% of trans people with an annual income between $1 to $9,999 attempt suicide and only 29.6% of trans people with an income between $100,000 or more.